 Nowadays, HTTPS is a must-have.
 So any new website that's being built today should be served over HTTPS.
 That's why ContentKing can check a website to see if it's available via HTTPS and whether its HTTPS certificate is valid:

-Make sure to load all resources over HTTPS, because you want to avoid having so called 'mixed content' issues.
+Make sure to load all resources over HTTPS, because you want to avoid having so called " (opens in a new tab)" issues.
 Mixed content issues occur when some resourced are loaded over HTTP instead of HTTPS, thereby leaving the page unsafe.